 The Tyrumposaurus stepped to the waist-high, makeshift Bullee-Tar Pit.
 He looked over the multitude of Mediacircustops before him at the exclusive Flogging Grounds at Mar-a-Guano.
 He would’ve liked to have got another round in today, but he couldn’t pass up the chance to boast just one more time about his one lone-but-stunning achievement.
 Apart, that is, from moving the Neilgorsuch to the esteemed Dino-Judge neighborhood and into a small two-storey brownstone on Supreme Court.
-No, the T-Rump was here to crow about his brand new Grandoldparty’s massive mytaxes returnis plan which would change the lives of every dinosaur in the Milkanhoney Preservation.
+No, the T-Rump was here to crow about his Grandoldparty’s brand new, massive mytaxes returnus plan which would change the lives of every dinosaur in the Milkanhoney Preservation.

-The mytaxes returnis was the green layer of skin every dinosaur — except the T-Rump of course — shed each spring.
+The mytaxes returnus was the green layer of skin every dinosaur — except the T-Rump of course — shed each spring.
 It was a painful yet necessary process.
 While the moolah-moolah leaves were the true currency of the land, this extra green skin was a status symbol of sorts, marking one’s place in the dinosaur hierarchy.
 The more mytaxes returnis they could line their nest with, the better.
 After all, it was their skin.

 “Welcome,” the T-Rump said, puffing out his chest.
-“I want to begin by saying that, while the loss of your mytaxes returnis has down through history appeared to be a natural biological process, I’m here today to blame it on the Obamarus and the Crookadillary.
+“I want to begin by saying that, while the loss of your mytaxes returnus has down through history appeared to be a natural biological process, I’m here today to blame it on the Obamarus and the Crookadillary.
 Just saying … Fortunately, while you may think of it as the skin off your back, let me assure you, I’m not making any moolah-moolah from the skin off your back.
 No. Never.
 No way.”

 “T-Rump!” shouted the nearest Mediacircustops.
 “What does your new plan do for the average dinosaur family of four?”